-The Hero Campaign Voting!
+The 2018 Hero Campaign

 The Run to Remember was founded in 2002 to honor the extraordinary heroism, commitment and sacrifice of the victims, survivors and rescuers of the events of 9/11.
-Since then, the race has raised over $400,000 for the Baltimore City Police Foundation and Baltimore City Fire Foundation.
+Since then, the race has raised more than $400,000 for the Baltimore City Police Foundation and Baltimore City Fire Foundation.
 The organizations assist families who have lost loved ones in the line of duty and we proudly support them.

-For the 3rd year, we are running the Hero Campaign - a way to recognize the individuals who are everyday heroes in our lives - sponsored by Mizuno.
+For the 4th year, we are running the Hero Campaign - a way to recognize the individuals who are everyday heroes in our lives - sponsored by Mizuno.
 We know there are individuals out there who do great things each and every day keeping our communities safe and inspiring many to be the best they can be.
 We think it's time to say "thanks."

 Read the nominations for our five finalists below and then scroll down to vote for a winner once per day.

 I met Sarah during the Columbia Training Group for the 10k Across the Bay.
 We had an instant connection and helped motivate each other as our runs became progressively longer.

 Sarah is a Baltimore City Public Schools social worker.
 During our runs I heard so many stories that could make someone else jaded or even break them very quickly.
 Not Sarah.
 It's clear that she has only her students and their best interests at heart, despite (and because of!) the everyday challenges she encounters.

 In addition to her day job, Sarah also helped start a Girls on the Run program at her school, where she coached as well as solicited donations for her participants so they had proper shoes and attire.

 Sarah doesn't stop in the summer time.
 She has volunteered for the last several years at Camp Connect, an initiative that for one week brings together foster siblings that otherwise don't get to spend time together.
 She recruited my husband and he still talks about the experience and is looking forward to returning.